dakshsawhneyy/Log-Processing-and-Alerting-System/README.md

 # Log Processing and Alerting System

-A powerful Processing and Alerting System made using different concepts of DevOps, Monitoring and System Design and much more.
+A powerful Processing and Alerting System made using relational concepts of DevOps, Monitoring and System Design and much more.